SeekyCt/pyelf2rel/README.md

     - Notably, this includes support for the `offset:symbol?moduleId,sectionId` syntax
     - Like in the old fork, fixed linking is unsafe for rels produced by this
     - Support for the modern LST syntax isn't disabled while using this
-- Both modes are supersets of the original ttyd-tools elf2rel.
-When the extensions aren't used, either mode should behave identically to the original.
+- Both modes are supersets of the original ttyd-tools elf2rel, and should match the behaviour of it on projects which used it.

 ## License